Gary Larson

 Gary Larson (born August 14, 1950) is an American cartoonist who created The Far Side, a single-panel cartoon series that was syndicated internationally to more than 1,900 newspapers for fifteen years.
 The series ended on January 1, 1995, though since 2020 Larson has published additional comics online.
-His twenty-three books of collected cartoons have combined sales of more than forty-five million copies.
+His twenty-three books of collected cartoons have combined sales of more than 45 million copies.

 Early life and education

 Larson was born and raised in University Place, Washington, in suburban Tacoma, the son of Verner, a car salesman, and Doris, a secretary.
 He graduated from Curtis Senior High School in University Place and from Washington State University in Pullman with a degree in communications.
 During high school and college, he played jazz guitar and banjo.

 Larson said his family has "a morbid sense of humor", and that he was influenced by the "paranoid" sense of humor of his older brother, Dan.
 Dan played pranks on Gary, for example by taking advantage of his fear of monsters under the bed by waiting in the closet for the right moment to pounce.
-Dan "scared the hell out of me" whenever he could, Gary said, but Dan also nurtured Gary's love of scientific knowledge.
+Dan "scared the hell out of me" whenever he could, Gary said, but also nurtured Gary's love of scientific knowledge.
 They caught animals in Puget Sound and placed them in terrariums in the basement, and also made a small desert ecosystem.

 Personal life

 In 1987, Larson married Toni Carmichael, an anthropologist.
 Early in their relationship, Carmichael became his business manager.

 In The Complete Far Side, Larson says that his greatest disappointment in life occurred when he was at a luncheon and sat across from cartoonist Charles Addams, creator of The Addams Family.
 Larson was not able to think of a single thing to say to him and deeply regretted the missed opportunity.
 Addams died in 1988.

-Larson is an environmentalist.
-"Protecting wildlife is 'at the top of my list', he says."
-Larson lives in Seattle, Washington.
+Larson is an environmentalist and lives in Seattle, Washington.